Top Dishes To Try In Thailand

 This dish is another one native to Laos but found its way to Northeastern Thailand along with a lot of Lao immigrants.
 If you find your way up to north Thailand be sure to check out this popular dish in only the top region of the country.
 Larb is a meat salad usually prepared with chicken or beef, flavoured with chilli and mint, and finally mixed together with fresh vegetables.
 This is definitely a more unique dish to try for true Thai food enthusiasts!

-Writing this has definitely made me hungry… if you want to try the local Thai cuisine for yourself, check out one of our group tours!
+Writing this has definitely made me hungry… so if you want to try the local Thai cuisine for yourself, check out our small group tours.
+Travelling Thailand has never been easier.